The ultimate daily standup meetings template

 How to use a daily standup template in remote teams

 The daily standup meeting is part of the Agile framework, which is an iterative approach focused on small adjustments over time, instead of one final finished product.
+The one central template should be shared with everyone in the team so they can add their notes each morning before the meeting.
+This ensures there’s a clear agenda for the standup.

 It’s important to make the meeting as regular as possible.
 Before setting up the recurring meeting, take votes from your team about whether they’d prefer morning or late-afternoon meetings.
 Also, try to pick a time that doesn’t clash with other weekly meetings, while considering office hours of part-time and casual team members, as well as different time zones.